 HRC’s Amicus Curiae Program

 HRC supports litigation affecting the LGBT community by filing amicus curiae (“friend of the court”) briefs in cases in both federal and state court brought by our partner organizations.
 Amicus briefs are filed with courts by individuals or organizations who are not a party to the case, but who have a shared interest in, and will be impacted by, the outcome.
-HRC has joined or filed separate amicus briefs in cases involving marriage equality, the Defense of Marriage Act, parenting issues, education, and many other issues.
+HRC has joined or filed separate amicus briefs in cases involving marriage equality, the Defense of Marriage Act, parenting issues, education, healthcare, and many other issues.